studio-YOLO/editpix-doc/docs/Image resizing/resize-by-percentage.md

 # Resize by percentage

-Resize the image in percentage.
+Asynchronously resizes an image by a specified percentage.

 This feature resizes the height and width of the image based on the percentage value you enter.

 ## Syntax